 A class file starts with the class keyword, followed by the name of the class.
 Another keyword unique to classes is classtype.
-The statement in line 3 defines int as the classtype of class Counter.
-Other than that, a class is constructed liek any module.
-It can use or import from other modules or classes, and it can provide and import its own types and functions.
+The statement in line 3 defines int[] as the classtype of class Counter.
+All functions within the class expect an instance of Counter, e.g. a int[] value, as their argument.
+By using the SaC call by reference technique, these functions are able to destructively modify an instance and thus its state.